benninkrs/InheritableFields.jl/README.md

 ## Limitations

+Within a type definition, if the default value given for a field depends on a type parameter, for example `x = zero(T)`, the field's type cannot be automatically inferred.
+In this case the type must be explicitly provided, e.g. `x::T = zero(T)`.

-`Vararg` type parameters may not work correctly.
+`Vararg` type parameters have not been tested may not work correctly.

 <!--
 `validate` methods should only be defined within the bodies of `@abstract`, `@mutable`, or `@immutable` type definitions.